noreplyavailable/MAC-address_randomizer/README.md

 Might have dependencies im not aware of, in any case:
 - Made for and on Kali Linux
-- Make sure ou have the newest version of Bash
+- Make sure you have the newest version of Bash